 Tanya Fields - Executive Director

 Inspired by her experiences as a single working mother living in a marginalized community, Tanya Fields founded the BLK ProjeK in 2009 as a response to sexist institutional policies, structurally reinforced cycles of poverty, and harsh inequities in wealth and access to capital that result in far too many women being unable to rise out of poverty and sustain their families.
-The group was nominated for a 2011 Union Square Award and Tanya has the honor of being a Green for All Fellows, through which she connects with a national cohort of environmental justice change agents.
-With a Bachelor’s in Political Science from Baruch College, and a talent for public speaking, blogging and singing,Tanya has become a sought after speaker.
-She provided a widely praised keynote speech at the 2012 Just Food conference, and served as a plenary panelist for the 2011 conference of the Northeast Sustainable Agriculture Working Group.
+The group’s work has been covered by the New York Times nominated and Tanya’s numerous fellowships and commitment to professional development has connected her with a national cohort of social justice change agents.
+With a Bachelor’s in Political Science from Baruch College, and a talent for public speaking, blogging and singing and represented by Speak Out!
+Tanya has become a sought after public speaker.
+She provided widely praised keynote speeches at the 2012 Just Food conference, the City University of New York School of Professional Studies 2013 commencement, the Marion Institute’s Connecting Through Change conference and the 2016 Greenthumb Conference: Grow Together, to just name a few.
+She has served on several plenary panels, lead and facilitate workshops across the country.
 Previous to the BLK ProjeK, Tanya worked with several high profile environmental organizations located in the South Bronx - Mothers on the Move, Sustainable South Bronx and the Majora Carter Group.
 Tanya built upon the network, skills, resources and knowledge she gained through those experiences to create the BLK ProjeK.

 Contact Shantrice at shantrice (at) theblkprojek (dot) org